➤ by Pastor Andy Fulson

 Everything that has to do with receiving from God is built on the foundation of faith.
 His grace remains as the unmerited supply source for all people.
 However, receiving from His promises is conditional on believing: ... that He is, and that He is a rewarder of those who diligently seek Him, Hebrews 11,6 [Bolded for emphasis].

 Grace leads to salvation (G4982) [sozo], Ephesisans 2:8: For by grace are ye saved [sozo] through faith; and that not of yourselves: it is the gift of God.
-This also assigns health and healing at the same time.
+This also assigns health and healing at the same time as a gift.
+Whether it is accepted as such remains as a faith decision.

 Side note: To see the Hebrew/Greek words & meanings for yourself, use Olive Tree (free) with KJV Strong's.
 Hovering over the English words, the Hebrew/Greek translation with meanings will show.